AlgoDoggo/algomint_hackalgo/README.md

 **Python** must also be installed on your machine.
 When a quote is routed to Tinyman, the module needs to retrieve the LogicSig of the corresponding Tinyman pool.
 Node will spawn a child process and run the python script from the Tinyman py sdk to get it.

+This is an ESM module.

 ### Usage and high level explanation

 This module runs on testnet.

 A router class is instantiated with the relevant trading pair and the user's mnemomic
 `const router = new Router(asset1, asset2, mnemo)`